qw-scripts/qw-fivemres/README.md

 ```

 This will create all the folders and files for you and insert some basic information like creating a local variable in client and server to use the QBCore core object, it will create a barebones `fxmanifest.lua` for you and insert some basic info into that as well.

+## Developer Information

+This CLI tool is written in Rust.
+You can install Rust using [rustup](https://rustup.rs/)

+To create a release, push a new tag of the form vn.n.n (e.g. v0.1.2) to this repository and a release will be created and binaries compiled for Windows, macOS, and Linux.

+Pull Requests are 100% welcome!